-The U.S. Securities and Exchange Commission (SEC) has formally acknowledged the Canary Litecoin ETF.
-If approved, Litecoin would become the third cryptocurrency, following Bitcoin and Ethereum, to have a spot ETF in the United States.
+The SEC has formally acknowledged the Canary Litecoin ETF.
+If approved, LTC would become the third cryptocurrency to have a spot ETF in the United States.

 Canary Capital initially filed its S-1 registration statement in October 2024, signaling its intent to launch a Litecoin-based investment product.
 Nasdaq later submitted the necessary 19b-4 filing on Jan.
 16, 2025, marking a crucial step in the regulatory review.
 A 19b-4 filing is required for exchanges seeking approval of new financial products, particularly cryptocurrency ETFs.